 Free wood toy truck patterns full size complete with instructions and photos.
-The original sketch was published in 1944 by Deltacraft Publication Book No. 4544, Toys.
-Made from half inch stock, it tough enough to cope with normal play.
+Made from half inch stock, it is tough enough to cope with normal play.
 Dimensions 45cm long, 16cm wide and 13cm high.

 This is an easy project but still interesting for the more experienced woodworker.